Roasted beet hummus is slightly sweet, garlicky, creamy and crazy delicious.

 - ⅛ cup tahini sauce

-- place the chickpeas into a food processor along with the garlic, tahini sauce and lemon juice-process until chickpeas are crumbly
+- place chickpeas in a food processor along with the garlic, tahini, and lemon juice - process until chickpeas are crumbly

-- while processor is running add the olive oil - process until smooth
+- while the food processor is running add the olive oil and water and process until smooth

 ***Please note that there are affiliate links on this page.
 This means that if you follow one of the links and make a purchase we will receive a small percentage of the sale at no extra cost to you.
 This helps us to continue to bring you good content.
 Thank you for your support!
 Simple and Savory is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.***